DanPearce/CI_PP1_KathyCakes/README.md

 ![Responsive](/docs/responsive/responsive-index.png)
 ![Responsive-rtc](/docs/responsive/responsive-rtc.png)

-This Project is my first with Code Institute, and is here to showcase my knowledge in HTML and CSS.
-The name and inspiration for the project is from my good friend Kath, who in real life is an excellent baker.
-So this is what I imagined her 'real-life' bakery website would look like.
+KathyCakes is a site that helps to encourage people to bake and create their own versions of the popular dishes from the KathyCakes Cafe.
+The website is intended to be a hub of information about the cafe and is here to help people get in touch with the cafe.
+The site offers a range of recipes too to help encourage people to try it at home themselves!

-The website is intended for people to get more information about the bakery and to also showcase some of "Kath"'s recipes.
-The site is designed with ease in mind and should be easily accessible to all.
+The site is designed with ease in mind and is easy to naviagte for all ages.
+With use of high quaity images to showcase the Cafe and the end goal purpose of attracting more sales.

 ##Content